Help for Schizophrenia

 How Can You Help?

 People with schizophrenia often do not want to get treatment at first.
 They strongly believe their perceptions are real, and are afraid to give up control and enter one of the a schizophrenia treatment facilities.
 Some with paranoia believe you are kidnapping or intending to harm them.
 But this is the best way to help someone with this disorder.
 Family members might choose to take their loved one to the hospital for treatment if the psychosis becomes bad enough and the person is a danger to themselves or others or are unable to take care of themselves.
 In most cases, a professional long term schizophrenia treatment facility that is experienced in helping individuals with schizophrenia is the best option.

 For those struggling with both schizophrenia and a substance use disorder (Dual Diagnosis), concurrent treatment of the conditions is necessary.
 Through medication and therapy, individuals with schizophrenia and substance use disorders can go on to lead a happy, fulfilling life.

 Schizophrenia is a disease of the mind, but it doesn’t mean people with this disorder are incapable of having clear thoughts, goals, or hopes.
-A treatment program like the Lighthouse Christian Program can help with rehabilitating a person back to their God-given potential.
+Treatment programs like the Lighthouse Christian Programs can help with rehabilitating a person back to their God-given potential.
 We provide Christian rehab for Dual Diagnosis and Christian Mental Health only therapy that helps individuals transform their lives through the hope of their Savior, Jesus Christ.
 Living with a serious mental illness is difficult, but we help individuals redirect their life through Christian counseling, therapy, and rehabilitation.

-Contact us at Lighthouse Network at 844-Life-Change (844-543-3242) today to learn more about your schizophrenia diagnosis and treatment options and other mental health issues.
+Contact us – Lighthouse Network at 844-Life-Change (844-543-3242) today to learn more about your schizophrenia diagnosis and treatment options and other mental health issues.